Photo Printing Service, Fine Art Printing Service, Canvas Printing Service, Trail Studio Hong Kong

 1 What should I pay attention to, when choosing a file?

 - Image resolution has to be sufficient.
-Attention: many mobile apps (e.g. whatsapp/email) will auto downsize photos, making them inadequate for quality printing.
+Attention: many mobile apps (e.g. whatsapp) will downsize images by default.

 - Print & file aspect-ratio must be the same.

-- Enlarge the image to “100% crop” to check for defects, such as blurring, excessive noise, sensor-dust or undesired facial expressions.
+- Enlarge the image to “100% crop" to check for defects, e.g. blurring, excessive noise, sensor-dust or undesired facial expressions.

 2 How to know if a file has sufficient resolution?

-- In Photoshop "Image-size" dialog-box, it is a common mistake to read the "resolution" straight-forward, WITHOUT adjusting document-size WHILE keeping the same pixel-dimensions.
+- It is a common mistake to read the "resolution" straight-forward in Photoshop "image-size" dialog-box, WITHOUT adjusting document-size WHILE keeping the same pixel-dimensions.

 3 What is aspect-ratio?